-In your Results Distribution tab, you'll see your distribution statistics rolling in as your emails are sent out from Salesforce.
+From the survey builder, select Results > Distribution to view distribution statistics as your emails or SMS invitations are sent from Salesforce.

-In your email analytics area you'll see emails that were delivered, or were bounced.
+Bounced emails are emails that weren't delivered for any reason.
 There are two kinds of email bounces: hard or soft bounces.

 A hard bounce has failed to deliver for permanent reasons, like the recipient’s address is invalid (either because the domain name is incorrect, isn’t real, or the recipient is unknown.)
-Having a high volume of email addresses on your list that are hard bounces can be dangerous to your deliverability, because spam filters can view these as a red flag.
-With GetFeedback, hard bounces are automatically removed from your subscriber list so you can't send to them again.
+Having a high volume of hard bounces can be dangerous to your deliverability, because spam filters can view these as a red flag.
+GetFeedback automatically removes hard bounces from your subscriber list so you can't send emails to them again.

-A soft bounce isn’t as straightforward.
-A soft bounce is due to a less permanent delivery issue, like a file that’s too big or a full recipient inbox.
-Often times, delivery for soft bounces will be re-attempted by the Email Service Provider again over the course of a few days.
+A soft bounce wasn’t delivered due to a situational delivery issue, like a file that’s too big or a full recipient inbox.
+Delivery for soft bounces are often re-attempted by the Email Service Provider over a few days.
 You can attempt to resend to these recipients after 48 hours to see if the issue resolves itself.

-On every outbound message that goes out from GetFeedback we’ll include an unsubscribe link for your recipients.
+We include an unsubscribe link on every outbound message sent from Salesforce using GetFeedback.
 When someone unsubscribes, we’ll remove them from any future sends from your GetFeedback team.
 If another team member tries to send to this same person in the future, the send will fail.
-Inclusion of an unsubscribe link is considered best practice under CAN-SPAM laws and will help with your email deliverability and sending reputation.
+Including an unsubscribe link is considered best practice under CAN-SPAM laws and will help with your email deliverability and sending reputation.